Las Vegas Sands Corp. research snapshot

 LVS AI Trading Strategy Framework

 The LVS AI trading strategy below is a rules-based research framework, not personal financial advice.
-It links price action with Macao gross gaming revenue, Singapore resort performance, free cash flow, leverage, shareholder returns, and valuation discipline.
+It links price action with Macao gross gaming revenue and VIP hold, Singapore resort performance, free cash flow, leverage, shareholder returns, and valuation discipline.

 Trend-following setup

-Watch for LVS to reclaim the $48.50 to $51 resistance zone with improving volume while Macao and Singapore operating data support higher EBITDA and free cash flow.
+Watch for LVS to reclaim the $50 to $51 zone and then the $55.50 to $56.50 resistance around the 200-day moving average with improving volume while Macao and Singapore operating data support higher EBITDA and free cash flow.

 Mean-reversion setup

-If LVS pulls back toward $42 to $46 without a deterioration in Macao premium-mass demand, Singapore margins, or balance sheet liquidity, compare the reset price with the base and bear scenarios.
+If LVS pulls back toward $44 to $48 without a deterioration in Macao premium-mass demand, VIP hold, Singapore margins, or balance sheet liquidity, compare the reset price with the base and bear scenarios.

-Do not average down only because the assets are scarce.
+Do not average down only because the assets are scarce or the buyback is active.
 Require evidence that free cash flow, debt service, and capital returns remain durable.

 Fundamental monitor

-Track Macao visitation and gaming revenue, Marina Bay Sands room and retail performance, construction spending, dividend coverage, repurchases, net debt, concession headlines, and China consumer indicators.
+Track Macao visitation, gaming revenue and VIP hold, Marina Bay Sands room and retail performance, construction spending, dividend coverage, repurchases, net debt, concession headlines, and China consumer indicators.

-Lower the rating if EPS growth slows while LVS still trades above a mid-teens earnings multiple, or if debt reduction and cash returns compete with required resort investment.
+Lower the rating if Macao EBITDA stays below $400 million per quarter, if EPS growth slows while LVS still trades above a mid-teens forward multiple, or if debt reduction and cash returns compete with required resort investment.

 Investment research summary